Galina-Blokh/gcp-skill-badge-challenge/README.md

 - Learn how to enter the script editor for any document
 - Edit Apps Script code, save, and run it
 - Use Gmail to see the fruits of your labor!
+### 4. Integrate BigQuery Data and Google Workspace using Apps Script: Challenge Lab
+<br>In a challenge lab:
+- given a scenario and a set of tasks.
+- Instead of following step-by-step instructions,
+- use the skills learned from the labs in the course